BenWoodford/OVROverlayManager/README.md

 3.)
 Set up your canvas as you wish.
 For a test, just put some text on it.

 4.)
-Set the direct children of your canvas to have a negative scale.
+Set the direct children of your canvas to have a negative Y scale.
 DirectX in Unity renders textures upside down, it's a pain.

 5.)
 (Untested) Set a path for your icon.
 It doesn't like Resource-based icons so you'll need to provide a real file path, not a Resources.Load path.